 After you gather more information from them, you can put together a digital brochure that outlines their needs and scope of work based on the questionnaire or conversations you’ve had.
 We recommend using a brochure template that only requires a bit of customization for each client, helping you to save time.

 When you’re an independent business owner with multiple clients, it’s difficult to juggle different payment schedules and due dates.
-Instead of keeping it all in your head or on paper, use automation to bill your clients and remind them when payments are due without lifting a finger.
+Instead of having to manually remind someone to pay you, use automation to bill your clients and remind them when payments are due without lifting a finger.

 Automated payment reminder emails can get clients to pay faster than they normally do, helping you get paid on time.
 It also reduces stress when you don’t need to worry about where a project stands.

 When done manually, we all know how awkward it can be to have to continually remind someone about their outstanding payment.